jukent/osdf-cookbook/README.md

 ### Using datasets from NCAR's Research Data Archive

-The Research Data Archive is NCAR's centrally-run archive, making decades of federally-funded earth systems data available.
-Learn how to use common data science tools when streaming from the RDA.
+NSF NCAR's [Research Data Archive](https://rda.ucar.edu/) (RDA) contains a large collection of meteorological, atmospheric composition, and oceanographic observations, and operational and reanalysis model outputs, integrated with NSF NCAR High Performance Compute services to support atmospheric and geosciences research.
+This chapter demonstrates how to use common data science tools when streaming from the RDA.

 ### Using datasets from FIU's Envistor